-TENNESSEE, USA — The distribution of the COVID-19 vaccine in the United States has begun.
+TENNESSEE, USA — The distribution of the COVID-19 vaccine in the United States is well underway.

 While the CDC issued guidelines for the vaccine's distribution, each state is in charge of the distribution of the vaccine to its citizens.
 You can read Tennessee's updated vaccine distribution plan here.

 As the Tennessee Dept. of Health receives shipments, it allocates them to county health departments, hospitals, and pharmacy partners for distribution in local communities.
 At this point, the demand for the vaccine is outpacing the supply, but officials expect that to improve with time.

 Starting Monday, March 8, Tennessee will transition to the phase 1c -- which includes people 16+ with high-risk comorbidities such as diabetes and obesity, pregnant women, and caretakers of medically frail children.
 People in these groups will be able to schedule appointments alongside others in previous phases and those 65 and older.

 Also eligible for the vaccine are people in earlier phases, including healthcare workers and first responders.

 Here's how the state will distribute the vaccine: